LZDQ/winterbridge/README.md

 - [ ] Optimize block-in initialization time
 - [x] Bind double-click (double-jump) with block clutch
 - [x] Block + ladder clutch (when falling and pressing space)
-- [ ] Remove rushing mode and rearrange keys
+- [x] Remove rushing mode and rearrange keys
 - [ ] ~~Distinguish between mining and double-click when holding blocks~~
-- [ ] Auto tool switch to sword if holding block
+- [x] Auto tool switch to empty or sword if holding block
 - [ ] Reduce packets sent when spam right click (if collide with player)
+- [x] Sword/stick right click = left click + left click in next frame (if hitObject is entity)
+- [x] Sword left spam only start spam if hitObject is entity (only when switching)
+- [x] Sword left spam if hitObject is not player, do not click with a probability
+- [ ] Optimize store money